Frequently asked questions

 Does the school have a particular denominational preference?

-Although Cornerstone Classical School is a ministry of Christ Community Church, it operates within a non-denominational environment.
+Although Cornerstone Christian School is a ministry of Christ Community Church, it operates within a non-denominational environment.

 We have families and faculty from many different denominations.
 We teach and abide by primary doctrines, and the truths that unite us.